Some people have concerns that disorders on the autism spectrum might be linked to vaccines. Now we’re getting personal — at least for me.

 Autism and autism spectrum disorder are a group of complex disorders that affect brain development.
 They are characterized by difficulties in communication, social interaction and repetitive behavior patterns.

-Autism is being diagnosed more now than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Medical Associates – Springhurst.
+Autism is being diagnosed more now than in previous decades, according to Stephen K. Johnson, M.D., a pediatrician with Norton Children’s Medical Group – Springhurst.

 According to Dr. Johnson, debate remains on whether this increase is because there are more children with autism, changes in diagnostic criteria, more frequent autism screening, physicians’ increased familiarity with the signs of autism or a combination of all of these factors.